jonvis23/jonvis23/README.md

 - 👋 Hi, I’m Elvis
 - 👀 I’m interested in DataScience
-- 🌱 I’m currently learning how to use Python and its packages to chun data into figures.
+- 🌱 I’m currently learning how to use Python and its packages to chun data into insightful figures.
 - 📫 Reach me at - Twitter @elvox23 mailto- jonvis113@gmail.com

 <!---